jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 (gateway-streamer)=
 ## Calling Executors with {class}`~jina.serve.streamer.GatewayStreamer`
-{class}`~jina.serve.streamer.GatewayStreamer` allows you to interface with Executors within the gateway.
+{class}`~jina.serve.streamer.GatewayStreamer` allows you to interface with Executors within the Gateway.
 An instance of this class knows about the Flow topology and where each Executor lives.
 Use this object to send Documents to Executors in the Flow.
 A {class}`~jina.serve.streamer.GatewayStreamer` object connects the custom Gateway with the rest of the Flow.